Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Introduction

-We next demonstrate that Condorcet cycles emerge under mild conditions, establishing that reward models, including the BTL model, are fundamentally incapable of fully capturing human preferences for LLM alignment.
-To establish this, we adopt a probabilistic model for the labelers' preferences.
-We note that labelers provided rankings of $n$ responses to a prompt when OpenAI collected preference data \citep{Ouyang2022}, and we follow the classical assumption in social choice theory that these preference rankings are independent and random \citep{guilbaud1952theories,kelly1974voting}.
-Under this model, we prove that the probability of observing at least one Condorcet cycle is bounded below by $1 - e^{-\mathrm{poly}(n)}$ when the number of labelers $m \ge 3$, where $\mathrm{poly}(n)$ denotes a (positive) polynomial in the number $n$ of responses.
+We next demonstrate that Condorcet cycles emerge under mild conditions, establishing that reward models are fundamentally incapable of fully capturing human preferences for LLM alignment.
+We consider a common setting called \emph{linear preference ranking} that each individual's preference on $n$ responses is a strict ranking, and adopt a probabilistic model called \emph{Luce model}\footnote{To avoid potential confusion, we emphasize that the Luce model considered here is a probabilistic framework and should not be confused with the Plackett–Luce model \citep{luce2012individual}, a K-ary extension of the BT model.} for the individuals' preferences.
+The Luce model assigns each responses a positive latent utility parameter and generating rankings probabilistically, where the probability of selecting an responses at each stage is proportional to its utility.
+When all utility parameters are equal, the Luce model reduces to a uniform distribution over all rankings, corresponding to the Impartial Culture condition \citep{guilbaud1952theories,kelly1974voting}, one of the most widely used assumptions in social choice theory.
+Consequently, our assumption strictly generalizes this classical setting by allowing structured yet principled deviations from uniform randomness.
+Under this model, we prove that the probability of observing at least one Condorcet cycle is bounded below by $1 - e^{-\mathrm{poly}(n)}$ when the number of labelers $m \geqslant 3$, where $\mathrm{poly}(n)$ denotes a (positive) polynomial in the number $n$ of responses.
 This result complements the earlier work of \citet{blin1973intransitive} in social choice theory, which analyzed the probability that a Condorcet cycle exists when the number of voters (labelers) $m \to \infty$.